The Smart Traveler | The Tokyo Subway Pass: Suica vs Pasmo IC smart cards

 The last thing you want is to waste time on buying train tickets at every station.
 This is a highly inefficient waste of time!
 Just get a smart card.

 What's the Difference Between Suica & PASMO?

-These cards are functionally the same and look quite similar but the difference is simply in the companies that own the cards.
+These cards are functionally the same and look quite similar, but the difference is simply in the companies that own the cards.
 At the bottom, reference a comparative chart of each pass.

 What makes Suica & pasmo a smart card?

-PASMO and Suica cards are smart cards for the fact that you can reduce time spent on calculating train costs by using one card that works for all trains.
+PASMO and Suica cards are smart cards for the fact that you can reduce the time spent on calculating train costs by using one card that works for all trains.

 Additionally, Suica and PASMO cards are available to use at vending machines, restaurants, convenience stores, and buses.
-This makes is super easy and quick to purchase a drink on the train platform or a quick snack from the store.
-This can also reduce foreign credit charges if your card incurs them.
+This makes it super easy and quick to purchase a drink on the train platform or a quick snack from the store.
+This convenience can also reduce foreign credit charges if your card incurs them.

 can you use your suica PASMO Cards around Japan?

 Yes, you can use your cards at any city in Japan that offers to participate with IC cards.
 This is most all the larger cities but check before traveling to smaller towns.

 Where to buy PASMO suica cards?